 - total protein, including animal

-It’s suggested that breast cancer develops in areas where the breast is dense, but more research is needed to see if there’s a direct relationship.
+It’s suggested that breast cancer develops in areas where the breast is dense.
+However, more research is needed to see if there’s a direct relationship.
 Dense breasts mainly increase your risk for a missed diagnosis.

 That’s because it’s harder for doctors to spot tumors on mammography.
 Dense breast tissue and tumors both show up white.
-Fatty breast tissue shows up as grey and black.
+Fatty breast tissue shows up as gray and black.

-Keep in mind that studies define increased risk by comparing women with the highest breast density to women with lowest density category.
+Keep in mind that studies define increased risk by comparing women with the highest breast density to women with the lowest density.
 The risks don’t necessarily apply to everyone across the board.
 Dense breasts are a common finding in many mammograms.

-If you want to read the latest research and recommendations, the non-profit organization Are You Dense advocates for women with dense breasts.
+If you want to read the latest research and recommendations, the nonprofit organization Are You Dense? advocates for people with dense breasts.